 OpenRefine tries to guess how to parse your data based on the file extension.
 For example,

 .xml files are going to be parsed as though they are formatted in XML.
 An unknown file extension (or your clipboard copy-paste) is assumed to be either tab-separated or comma-separated.
-OpenRefine looks for a tab character; if one is found, it assumes you have imported tab-separated data.
+OpenRefine looks for a tab character, and if one is found, it assumes you have imported tab-separated data.

-If OpenRefine isn’t certain what format you imported, it will provide a list of possibilities under “Parse data as” and some settings.
-You can specify a custom separator now, or split columns later on in the project interface.
+If OpenRefine isn’t certain what format you imported, it will provide a list of possibilities under transforming your data.and some settings.
+You can specify a custom separator now, or split columns later while

 If you imported a spreadsheet with multiple worksheets, they will be listed along with the number of rows they contain.
 You can only select data from one worksheet.

 You should create a project name at this stage.
 You can also supply tags to keep your projects organized.
-When you’re happy with the preview, click “Create Project.”
+When you’re happy with the preview, click.

 Because OpenRefine only runs locally on your computer, you can’t have a project accessible to more than one person at the same time.

 The best way to collaborate with another person is to export and import projects that save all your changes, so that you can pick up where someone else left off.
-You can also export projects and import them to new computers of your own, such as for working on the same project from the office and from home.
+You can also export projects and import them to other computers, such as for working on the same project from the office and from home.

 An exported project will include all of the history, so you can see (and undo) all the changes from the previous user.
 It is essentially a point-in-time snapshot of their work.
 OpenRefine only exports projects as